Dear Class of 2029,

 9:00 a.m.–12:00 p.m.: Faculty Presentations

 This is your opportunity to learn more about your professors, experience the breadth of a liberal arts education, and explore subjects you have never studied before.
 Vassar’s faculty members will be presenting informal talks on their current research.
-The event will have three 45-minute sessions starting at 9:00, 10:00, and 11:00, each with a diverse range of presentations.
-The complete program will be posted soon.
+There will be three 45-minute sessions starting at 9:00, 10:00, and 11:00, each with a diverse range of presentations.
+You can find a complete program here.

 12:00 p.m.–2:00 p.m.: Lunch & Wellness Break